 - Why Does My Dog Sit On Me?

 8 Ways to Get Your Dog Fit and Healthy

-When we say fit and healthy, we mean physically, emotionally and mentally.
+If you care about your furry friend, their fitness and health should be your top priority!
+When we say fit and healthy, we mean physically, emotionally, and mentally.
 Here are 8 ways to get your dog fit and healthy!

 Regular Vet Visits

-Also, if your vet tells you to bring your pet for a check up once or twice a year, even if your dog is perfectly healthy (or seemingly so), JUST GO.
+Also, if your vet tells you to bring your pet for a check-up once or twice a year, even if your dog is perfectly healthy (or seemingly so), JUST GO.
 Regular vet visits are actually really important, especially for dog breeds that are at risk for specific health conditions.
-This will also save you from unexpected expenses in the future when worst case scenario actually happens.
-If you have a puppy, you might wanna consider a dog insurance.
+This will also save you from unexpected expenses in the future when worst-case scenario actually happens.
+If you have a puppy, you might wanna consider dog insurance.

 Typically, vet visits would include preventive health care like parasite control, dentistry, vaccinations, grooming, proper nutrition, and routine blood tests.
 Routine blood tests help vets evaluate the overall health of your dog.
 It helps detect diseases and conditions and helps check the function of organs.
 If something is wrong, getting your dog the right treatment asap will help them stay healthy.

 Number 2 in 8 ways to get your dog fit and healthy is feeding your dog a balanced, nutritious diet.
-When we say balanced, nutritious diet, we mean the right portion of nutritious food.. and a little bit of treats.
+When we say balanced, nutritious diet, we mean the right portion of nutritious food.. and a few treats.
 Like humans, nutritional needs are different for male and female dogs, dogs with medical conditions, age, and physical activity levels.
 Generally, it should include:

 - Fats– are a major source of energy for dogs as it provide 2.5 times as much energy as carbs and play a key role in your dog’s body functions and nutrient absorption and help to reduce inflammation